 Postgraduate Diploma in Business Administration

-As part of UC's Executive Development Programmes, the Postgraduate Diploma in Business Administration gives you the chance to upskill or prepare for a new career in a year and with no prior experience in the subject.
+The Postgraduate Diploma in Business Administration gives you the chance to upskill or prepare for a new career in a year and with no prior experience in the subject.
 A part-time study option is also available.

-You are also required to meet UC's English language requirements.
+If English is your additional language, you are also required to meet UC's English language requirements.

-For the full entry requirements see the Regulations for the Postgraduate Diploma in Business Administration or use the admission requirements checker.
+For the full entry requirements, see the Regulations for the Postgraduate Diploma in Business Administration or use the admission requirements checker.